criogenesis/Tensorflow-MachineLearning-Research/README.md

 At this point, I would direct you to the github tutorial at https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10.
 Here you will find an object detection image.py script and an object detection video.py script depending on what you're looking to test your detection.
 For the purposes of my project I will be talking about my data and my script, as it was custom designed for my small objects.

-# Multi-object-detector.py
+# Multi_Object_Detect_Demo.py and Multi_Object_Detect_Function.py

-Currently the script loads in the frozen inference graph as well as a picture example that you manually put into the code as a .jpg or .png file.
-The script takes the image and segments it into 300 x 300 square regardless of size, and if one of the three trained objects is shown in one of the crops, it will show with a corresponding bounding box and percentage. the 300 x 300 crops are cycled by pressing "q" on the keyboard until you are brought to the very end, in which the highest possible detection is shown.
-The purpose and execution of this script may be changed at a later date, but this is currently how the script runs.
-For testing purposes I have uploaded a png file that can be used to test my model and the script.
+Orignally my research concerned the Multi_Object_Detect_Demo script as it's own standalone test program.
+The purpose of this program was to detect Four separate object that could occur in the same desktop screenshot.
+The program would use the desktop screenshot as a jpg and would iterate through the desktop in slices.
+These slices consist of 300 x 300 sized crops where each crop is processed.
+Once the crop is processed, if any of the four objects are detected, a bounding box is put around the object and a percentage of how likely that object is in the crop is displayed next to the label (Cursor: 99%).

+(Insert screenshot here)

+Depending on how big the screen shot is in resolution, the script iterates through all of the 300 x 300 crops that appear in the screenshot at a speciefied overlap.
+This means that if the object to be detected like a small cursor appears in the screenshot, an overlap of 30 pixels will ensure that that detection is not missed.

+(Insert screen shot with and without overlap)